Chile: Music and dance

 Music in Chile ranges from folkloric, popular and classical music.
 Its large geography generates different musical styles in the north, center and south of the country, including also Easter Island and Mapuche music.
 The national dance is the cueca.
 Another form of traditional Chilean song, though not a dance, is the tonada.
 Arising from music imported by the Spanish colonists, it is distinguished from the cueca by an intermediate melodic section and a more prominent melody.

-Between 1950 and 1970 appears a rebirth in folk music leading by groups such as Los de Ramón, Los Cuatro Huasos and Los Huasos Quincheros, among others with composers such as Raúl de Ramón, Violeta Parra and others.
-In the mid-1960s native musical forms were revitalized by the Parra family with the Nueva canción Chilena, which was associated with political activists and reformers such as Víctor Jara, Inti-Illimani, and Quilapayún.
-Other important folk singer and researcher on folklore and Chilean ethnography, is Margot Loyola.
-Also, many Chilean rock bands like Los Jaivas, Los Prisioneros, La Ley, and Los Tres have reached international success.
-In February, annual music festivals are held in Viña del Mar.
+From the 1950s to the 1970s, native folk musical forms were revitalized with the Nueva canción chilena movement led by composers such as Violeta Parra, Raúl de Ramón and Pedro Messone, which was also associated with political activists and reformers such as Víctor Jara, Inti-Illimani, and Quilapayún.
+Also, many Chilean rock bands like Los Jaivas, Los Prisioneros, La Ley, Los Tres and Los Bunkers have reached international success, some incorporating strong folk influences, such as Los Jaivas.
+In February, annual music and comedy festivals are held in Viña del Mar.
+In recent times, pop music has been at the forefront of Chilean entertainment.
+Q_ARE, a boy band that takes inspiration from K-Pop, have been the pioneers for a rising genre called “ChisPop”, a play on words on “pop chileno” or “Chilean pop” in English.